History of the Restoration Movement

 Directions To The Grave of Josiah H.D.
 Tomson

-J. H. D. Tomson are buried in the Oak Grove Cemetery in Marietta, Ohio.
+J. H. D. Tomson is buried in the Oak Grove Cemetery in Marietta, Ohio.
 In SE Ohio, take I-77 to Exit 1.
 Head toward town on Hwy.7 / Pike St. Turn right on N. 7th St. Go about 6 blocks and turn right on Wooster St. Enter the cemetery, and you will quickly notice that that the cemetery is on a mountain.
 You will want to make your way to the top of the mountain.
 The section where the Tomsons are buried is in front of the large mausoleum at the top of the mountain.
 From the steps, the plot is across the drive and to the right, toward the trees.
 The only sad thing is that Josiah never received a marker at his grave.
 His wife and son have markers, and it would appear that Josiah must have been buried between them.
 Also buried in the plot is his son, William Thomas Tomson who was a well-known composer of music during his adult life.

 Also buried in this cemetery is another preacher, Fred Dennis.